department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 # VA Lighthouse SAML Proxy

-This app provides a SAML SP and a SAML IdP that allows it to proxy SAML requests from Okta, which VA.gov will use as an OpenID Connect provider, and external IdP's, such as ID.me and Login.gov which VA.gov currently uses for authentication services.
+This app provides a [SAML SP](https://en.wikipedia.org/wiki/Service_provider_(SAML)) and a [SAML IDP](https://en.wikipedia.org/wiki/Identity_provider_(SAML)) that allows it to proxy SAML requests from Okta, which VA.gov uses as an OpenID Connect provider, and external IDP's, such as [ID.me](https://www.id.me/) and [Login.gov](https://login.gov/)  which VA.gov currently uses for authentication services.

 ## Installation